jprichardson/node-death/README.md

 Node.js - death
 ================

-Conveniently cleanup when termination signals are sent to your process.
+Gracefully cleanup when termination signals are sent to your process.

 Why?